-andrew bayne wins the second annual Maximilian Eivaskhani In Memoriam Graduate Scholarship
+katherine morelli wins the third annual Maximilian Eivaskhani In Memoriam Graduate Scholarship

-The Centre de recherche en biologie structurale is proud to announce that the second annual Maximilian Eivaskhani In Memoriam Graduate Scholarship has been awarded to Andrew Bayne, PhD candidate in the McGill Department of Pharmacoogy and Therapeutics, for the 2022-2023 academic year.
+The Centre de recherche en biologie structurale is proud to announce that the third annual Maximilian Eivaskhani In Memoriam Graduate Scholarship has been awarded to Katherine Morelli, PhD candidate in the McGill Department of Biology, for the 2023-2024 academic year.